We Wrote The Book On Divorce In Colorado

 If you have to go through a divorce, do you want a lawyer who practices in several other areas or do you want a lawyer who truly understands family law?
 At Hogan Omidi, PC, our partner wrote the reference books on Colorado family law that the majority of lawyers, judges and others use.
 We know the law and we can explain exactly how it will affect you during and after your divorce.

 Our law firm is one of the top family law firms in the state.
-We are well-known in Denver and throughout the region for handling complex property division and high net worth divorces.
+We are well-known in Denver and throughout the region for handling complex property division, difficult custody cases and high net worth divorces.
 Our attorneys approach every case with sensitivity and compassion for your situation.
 We look at your unique circumstances and find the right solution.
 We strive to meet your goals and protect your interests and assets during a complicated and sometimes trying process.

 How Divorce Will Affect You

 Colorado is an equitable distribution state, meaning that property is divided fairly between spouses.
 But equitable does not always mean equal and there are many complicating factors, such as how to treat the house, a closely held business, retirement accounts, accumulated debts, as well as the issue of separate assets or a prenuptial agreement.
 You will need to set priorities for the give-and-take of a property settlement.